attaceph/airespaker/README.md

 + Copy AI response to clipboard

++ Insert AI responses from either system's cache or user's cache by AI query

 + Filter & display AI responses:
   o By Reponse Code
+  o By AI Query
   o By AI
   o By Tag